-The AP-42 equation calculates PM-10 emission factors for unpaved road fugitive dust and requires as input the road surface material silt content, road surface moisture content, average vehicle speed, and the annual number of wet days.
-For public and private unpaved roads in the West Pinal PM-10 Nonattainment Area the values for these inputs are consistent with the values used in the 2023 Five Percent Particulate Plan for PM-10 for the West Pinal County Nonattainment Area and are shown below in tables 21 and 22.
+The AP-42 equation that calculates PM-10 emission factors for unpaved road fugitive dust and requires as input the road surface material silt content, road surface moisture content, average vehicle speed, and the annual number of wet days (with at least 0.01 inch of precipitation).
+For the West Pinal PM-10 Nonattainment Area, the AP-42 inputs for public unpaved roads is provided in Table 20 and the AP-42 inputs for private unpaved roads is provided in Table 21.
 Average vehicle speeds are available for five classes of public unpaved roads (Classes A-E) and are identical to the average speeds used in the 2017 Base Year PM-10 Emissions Inventory for the West Pinal County Serious PM-10 Nonattainment Area, December 2023.
 The 2017 Base Year PM-10 Emissions Inventory was used in the development of the 2023 Five Percent Particulate Plan for PM-10 for the West Pinal County Nonattainment Area.
-The five classes, Class A represents the lowest average daily traffic (ADT) roads and Class E represents the highest ADT roads.
+For the five classes, Class A represents the lowest average daily traffic (ADT) roads and Class E represents the highest ADT roads.